Could this be perimenopause or menopause?

 Periods and body changes

-Start the pattern check
+Start the symptom pattern check

 What may help